Nicola-Carroll/CV/README.md

 ### Project Lead (Invoice Reconciliation) | Bulb
 **(May 2020 - June 2021)**

-[Bulb Energy](https://bulb.co.uk/mission/) receives ~100 monthly meter invoices from ~30 different third parties for the daily rental, removal, and non-return of gas and electric meter assets, totalling >£60mil a year.
+[Bulb Energy](https://bulb.co.uk/mission/) receives monthly meter invoices from third parties for the rental, removal, and misplacement of gas and electric meter assets, totalling >£60mil a year.
 These invoices are based on notoriously inaccurate data, resulting in millions of pounds of overcharges for Bulb, which until May 2020 were paid in full.

 I independently created and automated a reconciliation process for these invoices.
 As of Oct 2021 my work had saved Bulb over £1.3mil, and identified a further £8mil of potential savings.

-This role involved:

-- Building and automating a process to check invoice backing data against accurate industry data, and to dispute any identified overcharges
+- Designed and automated a process to check invoice backing data against accurate industry data, and disputed identified overcharges
-- Python, SQL, advanced Excel, git (self-taught)
+- Self-taught tech and tools: Python, SQL, Excel, Git, GitHub, APIs, Mode, GCP, Jira, Trello, Confluence
-- Root cause analysis on inaccurate backing data, to develop internal operational processes which improve data passback to relevant third parties
+- Ran root cause analysis on inaccurate invoice data, then developed reactive operational processes to improve data passback to relevant third parties
+- Composed a metering invoice query which was used by the data science guild to build a comprehensive company-wide “Cost Warehouse”
-- Project planning, roadmapping, and calculating quarterly targets
+- Owned project planning, roadmapping, and calculating of quarterly targets
-- Negotiating with third parties to receive rebates for incorrect charges
+- Negotiated with third parties to receive rebates for incorrect charges

 ### Project Lead (Data Cleansing) | Bulb
 **(January 2020 - August 2020)**

 Faster Switching is a nationwide initiative to allow consumers to switch their supplier within 24hrs (current industry standard is 21 days).
-Industry databases contain outdated information.
-For Faster Switching to succeed these underlying industry databases must be accurate.

-This role involved:
+This initiative was blocked by inaccurate data within industry databases.

-- Delivering a project to ensure Bulb’s industry data is up to date
+I delivered a project to ensure Bulb’s industry data for 1.7mil accounts was up to date.

-- Basic Python, advanced Excel (self-taught)
-- Building a robust process to validate monthly datasets from Ofgem
+- Built and semi-automated a robust process
+- Self-taught tech and tools: Python, Excel, Mode, Trello, Confluence
-- Writing comprehensive instructions for out-sourced operations assistants, with little knowledge of industry concepts
+- Wrote comprehensive instructions for out-sourced operations assistants who had little knowledge of industry concepts

 ### Graduate Energy Specialist | Bulb
 **(October 2018 - December 2019)**

-Bulb’s Member Operations team functions without departments to provide a holistic, one-stop support service.

-This role involved:

-- A deep understanding of the energy industry to provide complete and informative member service
-- Identifying the root causes of member complaints and completing complex operational tasks, which in other companies are handled by 10-15 departments, to resolve them
+- Improved and ran complex operational processes to support 9 customer service teams
+- Acted as a escalation point for ops issues and customer complaints
-- Working quickly, multi-tasking, and prioritising effectively to reach demanding performance targets
+- Worked quickly and prioritised effectively to reach demanding performance targets
+- Delivered excellent customer service